-Are you curious about how to milk a goat?
+INSIDE: Are you curious about how to milk a goat?
 Watch the full unedited goat milking video below and then follow the step by step instructions including pictures.
+This is one of many great resources in our raising goats page!

 Are you curious what it takes to milk a goat?